EpocDotFr/staticjinjaplus/docs/templates.md

 `converted` sub-attribute of the `collected` [Jinja global](#collected) instead.

 It fallbacks to `MARKDOWN_DEFAULT_PARTIAL` if the field was not found.
-An error will be logged if staticjinjaplus can't determine which template partial to use, and rendering of the Markdown file will be canceled.
+An error will be logged if staticjinjaplus can't determine which template partial to use (or not, if `partial` has been set to `False` since that would be a desired behavior), and rendering of the Markdown file will be canceled.

 This template partial will be given a Markdown-specific variable named `markdown` containing a dictionary which keys and values are detailed below.